 It's a known fact that color can alter our moods.
-"Cool" colors like violet, purple and green can soothe jittery nerves.
+"Cool" colors like violet. purple and green can soothe jittery nerves.
 Blue has shown to be the most calming color influence of all.
 Meditation can be a powerful weapon in the fight against stress, and can work to head off a panic attacks.
 Meditation and proper breathing can helps slow the heart rate and calm nerves A quick calming trick is to close your eyes and breathe slowly and deeply, focusing on the breaths.
-Prayer helps you focus within and can offer a calm perspective on the world.
-A research study showed that that college students who practiced a religion were less stressed than their non-religious counterparts.
-Other research suggests that those who are religious are less likely to have a stress-related mental illness. the day had lower average blood pressure after suffering psychological stress compared to those who did not.
+Prayer helps you focus within and Deep breathing can also cause a temporary drop in blood pressure.

+Naps are also therapeutic for diffusing stress.
+A study found that workers who nap for at least 45 minutes during the day had lower average blood pressure after suffering psychological stress compared to those who did not.
 According the Calm Clinic, whole grain snacks, blueberries, peaches, almonds, and dark chocolate are all good food choices with natural calming properties.
-Also, foods with magnesium, vitamin B12 (and other B vitamins). zinc, and antioxidants can be beneficial for helping you deal with stress.
-Win Dinner for Two at the Publick House Your tips can win you a great dinner for two at the historic Publick House Historic Inn in Sturbridge!
-Simply send in a hint to be entered into a random drawing.
-One winner per month will win a fabulous three course dinner for two at the renowned restaurant. located on Route 131 across the town common in historic Sturbridge.
-Because I'm in the business of dispensing tips, not inventing them (although I can take credit for some), I'm counting on you readers out there to share your best helpful hints!
+Also, foods with magnesium, vitamin B12 (and other B vitamins), zinc, and antioxidants can be beneficial for helping you deal with stress.
+Win Dinner for Two at the Publick House Your tips can win you a great dinner for two at the historic Publick House lead to our passions.
+They just happen.
+We don't plan them and usually are not even aware that they've happened at all until years later.
+A parent can't choose for a child ... and I don't think we choose Turn To MOORE page A15 business of dispensing tips, not inventing them (although I can take credit for some), I'm counting on you readers out there to share your best helpful hints!
 Please note the contest had been suspended due to COVID restrictions for seating in restaurants.
 It is expected to start up again in June.
 All entries have been collected and will be entered into an upcoming drawing.
 Do you have a helpful hint or handy tip that has worked for you?
 Do you have a question regarding household or garden matters?
 If so, why not share them with readers of Stonebridge Press newspapers?
-Send questions and/or hints to: Take the Hint!, C/o the Southbridge Evening News, PO Box 90; Southbridge, MA 01550.
-Or email KDRR@aol. com.
+Send questions and/or hints to: Take the Hint!, c/o the Southbridge Evening News, PO Box 90; Southbridge, MA 01550.
+Or email KDRR@aol.com.
 Hints are entered into a drawing for dinner for two at the historic Publick House Inn.
+Professional & Tax Directory To advertise on this page, call June at 508-909-4062 or email jsima@stonebridgepress.news the love of her life Arthur, who passed away at an early age 49 years ago.
+She was born in Hartford, Ct., daughter of Lucia (Procaccino) and Antonio Pellino who has immigrated to the United States from Bisaccia, Italy.